 One of the biggest factors that makes training salespeople difficult is that time is limited.
 Not only is the amount of time limited for the person providing training to new sales hires, but you also need to get the salesperson either on the phone or out in the field producing.

-Advice #2: To deal with the time urgency to get the salesperson producing, spread out the training so that you have them go through a core training program that provides the bare minimum amount of information that they need before getting to work.
+Advice #2: To deal with the urgency of getting the salesperson producing, spread out the training so that you have them go through a core training program that provides the bare minimum of information that they need before getting to work.

-Then sprinkle in all of the additional training along the way as they are working in their role.
+Then, sprinkle in all the additional training along the way as they work in their role.
 This is also a good way of training salespeople because they will be able to connect all of the concepts in the training materials to real experiences that they are gaining on the job.